Everyone has an opinion on how to cook a steak. This is how we do it.

 • Medium: 60°C to 63°C

-• Well done – This is exactly what this whole article is designed to avoid.
+• Well done – This is exactly what this article was written to help you avoid.
+If anyone asks for ‘well done’, send them to eat at the vegan table.

 Use the lower end of the range.
 Steaks will continue to cook once they’re off the fire due to residual heat.